mezod/chroma.js/docs/src/index.md

 ### chroma
 #### (*color*)

 The first step is to get your color into chroma.js.
 That's what the generic constructor ``chroma()`` does.
 The function is trying to guess the color format for you.
-For instances, it will recognized any named color from the W3CX11 specification:
+For instances, it will recognize any named color from the W3CX11 specification:

 ```js
 chroma('hotpink')